exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/02_Use Case and Project Components/04_package.json Scripts/index.md

 ### package.json scripts Section

 Similar to the concept of `Makefile` or `Maven`, `npm` (or `yarn`) enables "automation" of the project lifecycle stages.
 Here comes `npm install` that loads the dependencies.
 The idea behind the `scripts` section in the `package.json` is that the dev can configure some custom behavior associated with those stages.
-In the era of sophisticated configuration management tools such as `Ansible`, `Chef` and `Pappet`, managing your project via little scripts sounds somewhat naive, so the dev should be taking the `scripts` approach at its face value and use to handle small concrete tasks.
+In the era of sophisticated configuration management tools such as `Ansible`, `Chef` and `Pappet`, managing your project via little scripts sounds somewhat naive, so the dev should be taking the `scripts` approach at its face value and use to handle small specific tasks.

-Let's review the content of the `scripts` section in the demo project:
+Let's review the content of the `package.json` `scripts` section in the demo project:

 ```json
 "scripts": {